ociswap/radix-event-stream/README.md

 These events are recorded inside of transactions in-sequence and stored on the Radix ledger.
 This allows developers to track the state of an application by reading events as they happen, and processing them in some specified way.
 That's what this library aims to achieve.

 Events on Radix are encoded as SBOR (Scrypto Binary-friendly Object Representation), a custom format supporting binary and json representations.
 Radix provides Rust crates which can decode SBOR directly into the events as we defined them in a blueprint.
+This is possible because Scrypto, the programming language of Radix smart contracts, is based on Rust.

 Each event has an **emitter**.
-This is the on-ledger entity which emitted the event.
+This is the on-ledger entity that emitted the event.
 Events also have a **name**, which is the name of the event and its data type on ledger.
 These two identifiers are enough to map incoming events to handlers.

 ## General usage.

-### Step 1: copy over event definitions.
+### Step 1: copy/paste event definitions.

 ```Rust
 #[derive(ScryptoSbor, Debug)]